Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: MATERIAL AND METHODS

 \subsection{Data}

-For our study case, we used data from a weather radar situated in the city of São Roque, whose coverage includes the entire study area (described in the next section).
+For our study case, we used data from a weather radar in the city of São Roque, whose coverage includes the entire study area (described in the next section).
 Its operation is in charge of the Department of Airspace Control (DECEA), and its range is 250 km in qualitative mode and 400 km in surveillance mode.
-This weather radar performs a volumetric scan composed of azimuth scans in 15 different elevation angles, from 0.5 to nearly 20 degrees.
-Each of these azimuth scans generates a PPI product (Plan Position Indicator).
-It consists of projecting an azimuth scan onto a horizontal plane.
-All data are transformed from polar coordinates into a cartesian grid.
-CAPPI (Constant Altitude Position Indicator) is another product derived from radar scans.
-It is a projection of a horizontal plane at a constant height.
-For this work, we use the CAPPI product at the height of 3 km, which is the most used to identify meteorological systems, avoiding altitude changing and ground echo problems.
+This weather radar performs a volumetric scan of azimuth scans in 15 different elevation angles, from 0.5 to nearly 20 degrees.
+We can produce diverse products from such volumetric scans, including CAPPI (Constant Altitude Position Indicator) that is a projection of a horizontal plane at a constant height.
+In this work, we use the CAPPI product at the height of 3 km, which avoids altitude changes and ground echo problems.
 The values are used in reflectivity units (dBZ) as the product supplies them.

-Using such data, we analyze precipitation events from January to March of 2019.
-To identify the events, both spatially and temporally, we used a computational tool for automatically tracking weather systems' life cycles.
-Its methodology is based on the definition of a reflectivity threshold and minimum area size in order to identify the features of interest.
-Then, applying an overlap verification between the time steps, the tool can associate the features in a timeline, delineating the weather event.
+Using such data, we analyze precipitation events from January to March 2019.
+We used a computational tool named TATHU (Tracking and Analysis of Thunderstorms) \cite{tathu} to identify spatial and temporal events for automatically tracking weather systems' life cycles.
+Applying an overlap verification between the time steps, the tool can associate the features in a timeline, delineating the weather event.
 The parameters we define for this work are: a minimum area of 9 squared kilometers and values equal to or above 20 dBz.
 Such a reflectivity threshold intends to avoid noise signals and filter only values equivalent to 1 millimeter per hour or above.
 An overlap of at least $10\%$ of the area is required to track the event.